vidh2000/MSci_Schwarzschild_Causets/README.md

 - causetplotting.py: functions for the plotting of a causet from a file saved in the format determined by the EmbeddedCauset::save_causet() and EmbeddedCauset::save_molecules() functiona.
 As this coding framework was born for horizon molecules' analysis, it is also possible to plot certain type of horizon molecules.
 It uses 'matplotlib'.
 - causethelpers.py: some functions in support of the plotting.
+- relfunctions.py: some functions concerning general relativity, using SymPy library for symbolic computations.

 The modules (classes and functions) are documented.